-After you receive notification that you have been selected for verification, you should first read any messages from the Department of Education appearing on your Student Aid Report (the output of your FAFSA application that was emailed to you).
-Contact the financial aid office if you have any questions.
-Next, you should submit copies of documents that the financial aid office requests.
+After you receive notification that you have been selected for verification, you should first read any messages from the Department of Education appearing on your Student Aid Report (the output of your FAFSA that was emailed to you).
+Contact the Office of Financial Aid if you have any questions.
+Next, you should submit copies of documents that the Office of Financial Aid requests.
 These documents may include:

 - Verification worksheet

 - IRS tax return transcript (Note: If you use the IRS Data Retrieval option when completing the FAFSA and make no changes to the tax information, a tax return transcript may not be required.)